yomran92/socially/README.md

   App Architecture
 - This sample follows BLoC pattern + Clean Architecture.
   Local Storage
-- Persist tasks locally using Flutter's hive
+- Persist post comment story locally using Flutter's hive

-Testing

-- Located at /test - These are tests that run on your machine.
+- in this project we used dummyjson